-The practice opening hours are Monday from 9:00am to 7:00pm, Tuesday and Wednesday from 8:30am to 5:00pm, Thursday from 8.00am to 5.00pm, Friday 9:00am to 3:00pm and Saturday from 9.00am to 1.00pm.
+The practice opening hours were Monday, Wednesday, Thursday and Friday from 9:00am to 5:00pm and Tuesday 9.00am to 8.00pm.

 We asked the staff about access to the service in an emergency or outside of normal opening hours.
 They told us the answer phone message gave details about how to access out-of-hours emergency treatment.